 They are punching the clock while wishing they were somewhere else doing something else.

-They are miserable and wish they could quit but understand the financial ramifications of walking away from a salary or a benefits package that their family depends on.
+They are miserable and wish they could quit, but they understand the financial ramifications of walking away from a salary or a benefits package their family depends on.

 This is a miserable place to be.